Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for fixed-ordering noisy mini-batch gradient descent

-In \cref{fig:improved_dynamics}, we show that our privacy bound under fixed batch strictly improves over the naive privacy dynamics baseline (derived from gradient descent analysis~\cite{chourasia2021differential} and that post-processing perserves differential privacy).
-The improvement for data points in the first batch $B^0$ is a multiplicative factor of approximately $n/b$ (where $n$ is the size of the dataset and $b$ is the batch size), and the improvement for data points in the last-batch is also significant.

-\paragraphbe{Bound improvement compared with \citet{balle2019privacy}} In the first epoch (when $K=1$), our privacy dynamics bound (based on recursive scheme) in \cref{thm:strconvexsmooth} is of same order as Theorem~5 in \citet{balle2019privacy}, as shown in \cref{fig:improved_dynamics} for both the first batch and the last batch.
-However, for training with multiple epochs, \citet{balle2019privacy} uses coupling approach, and we do not see an easy way to extend their analysis to multi-epoch setting of \cref{alg:noisymBGD_shuffle}, except by using R\'enyi DP composition.
-In \cref{fig:improved_dynamics}, we show that under multiple epochs (as $\K$ increases), our improved privacy dynamics bound is converging to a constant, while the combination of Theorem 5 in \citet{balle2019privacy} and R\'enyi DP composition~\cite{mironov2017renyi} gives a linearly accumulating R\'enyi DP bound.
-Therefore, for training with large number of epochs $\K$, our privacy dynamics bound significantly improves over Theorem 5 in \citet{balle2019privacy} combined with R\'enyi DP composition.
+\paragraphbe{Bound improvement compared with \citet{balle2019privacy}} In the first epoch (when $K=1$), our privacy dynamics bound (based on recursive scheme) in \cref{thm:strconvexsmooth} is of same order as the privacy amplification bound~\citet[Theorem 5]{balle2019privacy}, as shown in \cref{fig:improved_dynamics}.
+However, for training with multiple epochs, \citet{balle2019privacy} use a coupling-based approach, and we do not see an easy way to extend their analysis except by using R\'enyi DP composition~\cite{mironov2017renyi} over the epochs, which gives a linearly accumulating R\'enyi~DP bound for multiple epochs (as $\K$ increases).
+On the contrary, as shown in~\cref{fig:improved_dynamics}, our improved privacy dynamics bound converges to a constant, thus significantly improves over the R\'enyi~DP composition of~\citet[Theorem 5]{balle2019privacy}.